evaherbst/Blender_remeshing_guide/README.md

 First, make sure your mesh is a tri mesh instead of a quad mesh.
 To triangulate faces, in Edit mode press A with the select tool active to select all faces, then go to Face > Triangulate Faces

-To select angles < 20 or >150, go into object mode, select your object, and then run [this script]() in the Python console.
+To select angles < 20 or >150, go into object mode, select your object, and then run [this script](https://github.com/evaherbst/Blender_remeshing_guide/blob/main/Select_Angles_Python_Script.txt) by copying and pasting it into the Python console (in Scripting mode).
 Then go into edit mode to view the angles.
 You can then manually move vertices by clicking on them and dragging them around with the move tool.
 You can also select the problematic vertex and some surrounding vertices and apply the selective vertex smoothing tool (see below).
+You can also use the vertex smoothing tool on the whole model but ensure that no details are lost.
+The vertex smoothing tool makes the vertices and angles more evenly spaced.

+If there are many angles you want to fix, then

 ___
 ### Selective Smoothing of Vertices

+You can of course also smooth your entire model

+___
+### Manually creating new faces